sexyseunghwan/sexyseunghwan/README.md

 <br>

--  👽   Junior Database developer
+-  :baby:   Junior Database developer
 -  💻   usually using Java and MSSQL language for programmming

 <br>